-Using a LED work light as a mechanic allows you to illuminate work areas that have poor lighting.
+LED work lights are an essential piece of equipment for a mechanic as they allow you to illuminate work areas in poor lighting.
 Whether you are fixing your car during a dark night or inside a garage, using a light will allow you to work more efficiently.

 The best work light for mechanics is the Astro Pneumatic Tool 40SLMAX, which outputs 450 Lumens from a rechargeable lithium battery.

-Desirable traits that mechanics require from a work light include bright LED illumination, narrow design, various hooks, stands or magnets and durability.
-Unlike an underhood work light, all of our recommendations are portable.
+Desirable traits that mechanics require from a work light include bright LED output, a narrow design, various hooks, stands or magnets and durability.
+Unlike an underhood work light, all of our recommendations below are completely portable.

 Table of Contents

 |Voltec 08-00629||6 Foot Cord||1,200|

 You can have the best garage lighting possible but the light output may not always be where you want it.
 Tricky areas such as under the car, around the wheels or engine and even inside the car are areas where lighting may not be adequate.